aydanh2005/habit-tracker/README.md

 - pytest for unit testing
 - Object-Oriented Programming (OOP)

----

 ## Project Structure

 habit-tracker/

-│

 ├── src/
 │   ├── main.py        # CLI entry point of the application
 │   ├── habit.py       # Habit class and habit logic
 │   ├── db.py          # Database management
 │   └── analytics.py   # Habit analysis functions
 │
 ├── tests/
 │   └── test_habits.py # Unit tests
 │
 └── README.md

----

 ## How to Run the Application

-Clone the repository:
+Clone the repository

 git clone https://github.com/aydanh2005/habit-tracker.git

-Navigate to the project folder:
+Navigate to the project folder

 cd habit-tracker

-Run the application:
+Run the program

 python src/main.py

----

-## How to Use the Habit Tracker
+## How to Use the Application

-After starting the program, a CLI menu will appear allowing you to manage habits.

-You can perform the following actions:
+When the program starts, a menu appears in the terminal.

+From the menu, you can:

-Create a habit
+- Create a new habit
-Enter a habit name and select its periodicity (daily or weekly).
+- Delete a habit

-Check off a habit
+- Check off a habit
-Record the completion of a habit for the current period.

-View all habits
+- View all habits
-Display all stored habits and their details.
+- View habits by periodicity
+- View the habit with the longest streak
+- Load predefined habits
+- Exit the program

+To view only daily or weekly habits, choose the option:

 View habits by periodicity
-Filter habits to display only daily habits or only weekly habits.

-Analyze habits
-Use the analytics functions to calculate habit streaks, including the longest streak.

-Delete habits
-Remove habits from the tracker when they are no longer needed.

----
+Then select the periodicity you want to display.

 ## Running Tests

 To run the unit tests:

 pytest

-The tests verify the core functionality of the application, including habit creation, completion tracking, streak calculation, and database operations.

----

 ## Author